JFYashim/Portfolio_projects/README.md

     - Tools: D3.js, JavaScript, CSV
     - Data Source: NASA, NOAA

-*Skills Demonstrated*

-- Data analysis and visualization
-- Data storytelling and presentation
-- Proficiency in Tableau
-- Experience with data manipulation and analysis using SQL

 *About Me*

 As a data analyst and visualization enthusiast, I aim to effectively communicate insights and trends through interactive and dynamic visualizations and bringing out the hidden secrets in data.
 This portfolio showcases my skills and experience in data analysis, visualization, and storytelling.

 *Contact*

-Feel free to reach out to me through my email jonathan_felix_yashim@yahoo.com or connect with me on my LinkedIn www.linkedin.com/in/jonathan-felix-yashim-565a0124b
+Feel free to reach me through my email jonathan_felix_yashim@yahoo.com or connect with me on my LinkedIn www.linkedin.com/in/jonathan-felix-yashim-565a0124b